mertengin1/mertengin1/README.md

 - Hi, I’m Mert
-- Ahmet Yesevi University Computer Programming student, also working as a receptionist
+- I’m a Computer Programming student at Ahmet Yesevi University, actively seeking opportunities in programming and software development.
-- I’m interested in Game development, Web development and Ui/Ux designs.
+- I’m interested in Software Development, Game development, Web development and Ui/Ux designs.
+- Currently, I’m expanding my skills in various technologies and languages, including:
-- I’m currently learning C, C#, HTML, CSS, Unity, Unreal Engine 5 and more.
+  C++, C, C#, HTML, CSS, Visual Basic, Unity, Unreal Engine 5, Godot, and more.
-- I’m looking to collaborate on a game ideas.
-- I've only published two games so far, but there are over 38 minor ones that I haven't finished.
+- So far, I’ve published one major game and one small project, with over 38 smaller prototypes in development.
+Right now, I’m working on an open-world fantasy game using Unity 3D.
+- In addition to game development, I’m also building the backend infrastructure of a product review platform called https://www.ratespool.com/
 - https://mertengin.itch.io/
 - mertenginra@gmail.com